 Usage

-New notifications can be sent either by a backend plugin or an external service through the REST API.
+New notifications can be sent either by a backend plugin or by an external service through the REST API.

 Backend